The 25th of July marks the day in 1948 when wartime bread rationing ended in the United Kingdom.

 - That the United States should take over feeding refugees in the British occupied zone of Germany; and

-- It wanted reconstruction loans and Marshall Plan aid.
+- It wanted access to the reconstruction loans and Marshall Plan aid that other European countries were getting.

-Bread rationing ended on 25 July 1948 shortly after a signed and sealed agreement from the United States on Marshall Plan aid was safely in British hands.
+Bread rationing in the U.K. ended on 25 July 1948 shortly after a signed and sealed agreement from the United States on Marshall Plan aid was safely in British hands.

 As for the National Loaf, it was discontinued in 1956 and people returned en masse to white bread, ending a period in history in which the British population was healthier than it had ever been at any point in its entire history.